Kids, and this is the story of how your mama became a pole dancer. JK, I have no kids. Probs never will. I’d be an awful role model.

 Some have mentioned that the social media over-sharing, the sexy dancing, the nakedness, are a cry for attention.
 Maybe they are.
 But if you do Crossfit, or syncronised swimming, or football, you probably do the same.
 If you get a kick out of winning new clients and being praised at work, you’re probably manifesting your need for attention in another way.
 As human beings, we all wish to be recognised and praised in different ways.
 Pole is one of the ways in which I like to be praised.

 Anxiety and depression don’t just go away, but pole helps me stay sane.
+So if you’re interesting in my pole and mental health journey, in my performances and competitions, you’re in the right place.
 Over and out.

 Pictures: Lioness Photographer, The Black Light